academe/wp-max-submit-protect/js/jquery-maxsubmit/README.md

 can get the number of fields with that selector.
 What that does not give you, however, are the number of fields that will be posted when the form is submitted.
 Some fields (e.g. multi-select) can post multiple values.
-Some groups of fields (e.g. radio buttons) will post only one vaolue per group.
-Others (e.g. checkboxes) may or may not be posted, depended on whether they are checked.
+Some groups of fields (e.g. radio buttons) will post only one value for each group of fields.
+Others (e.g. checkboxes) may or may not be posted, depending on whether they are checked.
 Yet others (e.g. textarea) will always be posted regardless of what value has been entered.
-Disabled fields and fields with no name attriobute will also not post to the server.
-In short, it's complicated.
+Disabled fields and fields with no 'name' attribute will also not post to the server.
+In short, it's complicated, and the aim of this plugin is to take the guesswork away.

 ## Implementation